 Plasma protein binding (PPB) was investigated as a crucial factor affecting the pharmacokinetics (PK) of antimicrobial agents [1-4].
 As the plasma protein level decreased, the binding rate between the drug and protein was decreased, leading to an increase in the unbound fraction.
 Since only the unbound drugs have pharmacological activity, the change of PPB will cause the fluctuation of concentration of unbound form, which subsequently influences the efficacy and safety of the drug.
 However, the increase in the unbound form could be reversed by rapid distribution and elimination via the liver or kidney, and this phenomenon is expected to be of clinical significance only for highly protein-bound drugs [2].

+Because of broad-spectrum antibiotic use and immunosuppression, elderly individuals are prone to fungal infection.
 Voriconazole is a triazole antifungal agent with a broad-spectrum against invasive aspergillosis and Candida albicans infections.
 It is widely used in clinical as the first-line option in the treatment of invasive fungal infections.
 For the pharmacokinetics of voriconazole, it is rapidly absorbed after oral administration, reaching the peak plasma concentration within 1 to 2 hours, and the oral bioavailability is over 90%.
 The PPB of voriconazole is approximately 50% in healthy people [5].
 In addition, it is mainly metabolized in the liver but shows a nonlinear pharmacokinetic profile [6].
 Thus, in patients with low plasma protein levels, the increase of unbound form of voriconazole cannot be rapidly eliminated.

 The high inter-patient variability of pharmacokinetics and narrow therapeutic window triggered the need for therapeutic drug monitoring (TDM) of voriconazole.
+The voriconazole concentration in elderly patients may be higher than that in younger patients due to relatively insufficient liver function.
 The current guideline for the TDM of voriconazole suggests the trough concentration (both bounded and unbound form) maintained within 1 - 4.5 mg/L [7], which does not consider the effect of PPB fluctuation.
 Given the complexity of the determination of unbound drugs, the current therapeutic window for voriconazole was recommended based on the total form of voriconazole, assuming the PPB fixed at 50%.
 However, in patients with low plasma protein levels, especially in patients with hypoalbuminemia, even though the total form of the trough concentration is within the therapeutic range [7], the risk of developing voriconazole-related adverse reactions is increased as the unbound form of voriconazole is much higher in those patients.

 The main objective of this study was to investigate the impact factors on the PPB of voriconazole and proposed an emendation for the measured concentration of voriconazole based on plasma albumin concentration, which was more suitable for patients with lower plasma albumin levels during the TDM process of voriconazole.